RommieG/Grainy-Photos-v3/content/posts/mogarraz/index.md

 "A blind, side alley"
 "A black-and-white film photo of a blind, side alley with old stone and timber-framed houses." >}}

-{{< postimgexifgps "images/mogarraz-14.jpg"
-"The main street through the old quarters of Mogarraz" "A black-and-white film photo of the main street through the old quarters of Mogarraz.
-Three-storey stone and timber-framed houses are on both sides of the cobbled street." >}}

 {{< postimgexifgps "images/mogarraz-15.jpg"
 "The main street through the old quarters of Mogarraz"